tarrball/go-expects/README.md

 # On the Roadmap
-arrays, slices, maps, (ToContain, ToNotContain, etc)
+arrays, slices, maps, (Contains, DoesNotContain, etc)

 <br />